Orchidcat/ThinkBetter/ThinkBetter/The Psychology of Money.md

 Good investing isn't necessarily about earning the highest returns , It's about pretty good returns which can be repeated for the longest period of time.

-Good investing is not necessarily about make good deci
+Good investing is not necessarily about make good decisions. it's about consistently not screwing up.